 I thought so.

-This rustic bread recipe gives you a crusty, European style artisan loaf that is ridiculously easy to make.
+This easy bread recipe gives you a crusty, European style artisan loaf that is ridiculously easy to make.
 AND it's easy to create a variety of flavors of bread once you have the technique down.

 📖 Recipe